Nationals vs. Tigers: Betting Trends, Records ATS, Home/Road Splits

 Nationals Recent Betting Performance

-- In 10 games as the underdog over the last 10 matchups, the Nationals have a record of 4-6.
+- The Nationals are favored for the first time in a while, as they have not been the favorite in their last 10 games.

-- In their previous 10 matchups with a total posted by oddsmakers, the Nationals and their foes are 5-4-1 when it comes to hitting the over.
+- In their last 10 games with a total, the Nationals and their opponents have failed to hit the over five times.

-- Bookmakers have not posted a spread in any of the Nationals' past 10 matchups.
+- Oddsmakers have not set a spread for any of the Nationals' last 10 games.

 Nationals Betting Records & Stats